Lately, I have been hearing this phrase when people are talking about their coworkers.

 Don’t be that guy!

 Employers and staff may use this term when someone has committed bad behavior or done something procedurally wrong.
-In some organizations they use this term “Don’t be that (Guy) Person” for humiliation or an example of what not to do.
+In some organizations, they use this term “Don’t be that (Guy) Person” for humiliation or an example of what not to do.
 The poster child of what not to be in the workplace.

-Is shaming an affective management strategy?
+Is shaming an effective management strategy?

-Some say yes, because it represents what not to do in the workplace and halts people from doing it.
+Some say yes because it represents what not to do in the workplace and halts people from doing it.

 Maybe some organizations want this type of shaming to keep things under control.
-If so, something is definitely wrong.
+If so, something is wrong.
 Someone once told me you live in a fantasy world if you think this type of management strategy will change.

 What do you think?